melekkr/sistersincode/README.md

 İnsanların gelişimine katkıda bulunmak, onlara ilham vermek ve yolculuklarına eşlik etmek bizler için çok değerli.
 SistersInCode olarak, bir yandan kendimizi geliştirirken, bir yandan da başkalarına fayda sağlama arzumuzla yola çıkıyoruz.

+#About "SistersInCode"

+As SistersInCode, we are two engineers aiming to share our knowledge and experiences that touch various aspects of life.
+While sharing our technical expertise in fields such as computer engineering, programming, data science, and artificial intelligence, we aspire to inspire people not only professionally but also in a productive, mindful, and spiritual way.
+This page is also part of our own journey of learning and growth.
+We believe in the significance of contributing to others and touching their lives while developing ourselves.

+Our inspiration comes from the desire to help people grow and benefit them.
+Our primary goal is to share what we know, guiding anyone interested, and being a light to show the way.
+By integrating technology and science with our Islamic values, we aim to make our time valuable and fruitful for both this world and the hereafter.
+As individuals who are still at the beginning of our journey, we are aware that this process is also an opportunity for our own growth and maturation.

+On this journey, our goal is to make a positive impact on people’s lives through our knowledge and experience.
+In the future, we also plan to offer personalized, paid consulting services tailored to individual growth and career goals.
+For now, however, we focus on sharing knowledge and aim to create a platform where everyone can access information, find inspiration, and have the opportunity to grow.

+Who We Are

+Melek Kuru: I graduated from Başkent University with a degree in Computer Engineering in 2019.
+I completed my master’s degree in Data Science at the University of Essex in 2023-2024.

+Aysu Demir: I also graduated from Başkent University in 2019 with a degree in Computer Engineering.
+I completed my master’s in Data Science at Barcelona School of Economics in 2021-2022.

+Contributing to people’s development, inspiring them, and accompanying them on their journey is incredibly valuable to us.
+As SistersInCode, we embark on this path with a desire to grow ourselves while providing value to others.